 Explore Winter Events in the Berkshires

 - Naumkeag Winterlights – Bring the whole family for a magical, fun, and safe outdoor experience – with food, refreshments, and more – at Naumkeag.
 See the historic property sparkle with thousands of shimmering, artfully designed holiday lights.
-Details for 2022 have not yet been announced.
+Winterlights will run November 25, 2022 through January 7, 2023.

 - NightWood – Beginning in November, NightWood is an outdoor sound and light experience set against the backdrop of The Mount, Edith Wharton’s home.
 The total route is approximately 3/4 of a mile through the woods and gardens and includes both paved and unpaved pathways, inclines, and stairs.
 Enjoy a mesmerizing light installation while listening to a curated soundscape to enhance the experience.
 2022 dates are November 11-January 1.

 - Berkshire Grown Winter Farmers’ Market – Indoor winter markets will feature the abundance of local grown and produced foods found in the Berkshires.
 Details to be announced.